 There is no better way to brighten up the depths of winter than making Seville Orange Marmalade.
-Last year chef made marmalade at the hotel with our guests, helping to create happy holiday memories for adults and children alike.
+Last year chef made some delicious marmalade at the hotel with our guests, helping to create happy holiday memories for adults and children alike.

 This marmalade making season unfortunately we can’t be together at the hotel but thought you might like to have a go at home.
 Here is our Seville Orange Sunshine Marmalade recipe.
 Happy cooking!

 Preparation time: 1 hour.
 Cooking time: 2 ½ hours